colinoflynn/xdomain-dpa-m23/attack_scripts/README.md

 This directory contains files used in combination with LASCAR to perform CPA attacks.

+## Required Computer

+Note these scripts were run on a Dell R610 server with:
+* Intel(R) Xeon(R) CPU X5650  @ 2.67GHz, 24-cores
+* 48 GB Memory

+Because of the high core & memory count, most of the scripts are designed to load this machine by running each subkey on a separate core & loading the entire trace-set into memory in one go.
+If you run the scripts on a laptop as-is you will probably be very sad with how your machine performs, you should change them to not attempt running all subkeys at once.

+Alternatively, you could use a cloud computer which would cost a few dollars (especially if you use a preemptible instance).

 ## Run Scripts

 The `.sh` files are scripts used to run the attacks.
-These will take as input a number of `.npy` trace files (can be downloaded from open server), and generates a bunch of `.pickle` files which contain the specific correlation results for every guess of every subkey at the requested points.
-Note you will need to further post-processing the correlation output (described below) to get the actual PGE type information/graphs.
+These will take as input a number of `.npy` trace files (can be downloaded from open trace set links given in other directory), and generates a bunch of `.pickle` files which contain the specific correlation results for every guess of every subkey at the requested points.
+Note you will need to further post-processing the correlation output (described below) to get the actual PGE information/graphs.

-The `settings` files are python scripts which will be imported by the analaysis algorithm, and define specifically the input traces along with any settings and preprocessing.
+The `settings` files are python scripts which will be imported by the analysis algorithm, and define specifically the input traces along with any settings and preprocessing.

 The file `run_list.sh` is most interesting probably, as was used for the majority of the attack generation.
 It calls `run_test.py`, which is used when attacking the full traces for the cross-domain attacks.